sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 cd run
 ```

 When the script is run, it will create several directories for you.
-These are set up either to persist cause data to persist or to help with [configuration](#configuration).
+These are set up either to cause data to persist or to help with [configuration](#configuration).

 ```
 mkdir -p ${PWD}/sasinside      # Configuration